Is your child ready for school?

 As a result Harlow Council, Essex County Council and other organisations under the banner of the Harlow Strategic Partnership for Educational Attainment have agreed to work together to help ensure Harlow children are ready for school; to help schools improve performance and to support young people to carry on learning after they leave school.
 The partnership has pledged “to work together to give every Harlow child every opportunity to fulfil their full potential.”

-In 2014 the number of children judged as being ready for school increased to 59 per cent and in 2015 the figure increased again to 66 per cent and the Harlow School Readiness Project Team continue to work closely with partner organisations, community and voluntary groups and families to ensure that all Harlow children get the best possible start in education.
+Following introduction of the School Readiness Project the number of Harlow children judged as being ready for school increased to 59 per cent in 2014.
+In 2015 the figure increased again to 66 per cent and in 2016 to 71 per cent.
+The Harlow School Readiness Project Team continue to work closely with partner organisations, community and voluntary groups and families to ensure that all Harlow children get the best possible start in education.

 Some school readiness tips are in our leaflets: